cs361-stock-prediction/stock-predictor/README.md

 ## Starting the Server

-Simply run `./start.sh` - this will check for requirements, then start the server. *Linux only*
+Simply run `./start.sh` in a linux environment - this will check for requirements, then start the server.

 ## Credits